Code-Institute-Submissions/interactive-frontend-5/README.md

 it more fun to play the game than just having a background colour only.

 #### Text
-For making the reading easy, the text is divided into parts and background colour and text-shadow is added to make the text stand out against the colourful background image.
+The text is divided into parts and background colour and text-shadow is added to make the text stand out against the background image, to make the reading easier.
 Only the most essential text is displayed to *not overload the reader with too much text*.
 Some heading and links are decorated with icons to enhance the UX experience and the aesthetics.

 ### Wireframes